ikus060/minarca/doc/faq.md

 ## How do I change my password?

-Change your password in the **User Profile** Top-Right corner in the web interface.
+Change your password in the **User Profile** Top-Right corner of the web interface.
 For security reasons, we recommend that you choose a secure password.
-You may also enabled multi-factor authentication for better security.
+You may also enable multi-factor authentication for better security.

 ![Minarca Web Interfaces - User profile to change your password.](15usersettings.png)

 ## I forgot my password.
 What should I do?

-It's not possible for you to recover you password.
+It's not possible for you to recover your password.
 You must contact your system administrator to recover the password.

 ## How do I change my email address?

-You can change your email address in the **User Profile** Top-Right corner in web interface.
+You can change your email address in the **User Profile** Top-Right corner in the web interface.

 ## Can I change my username?